 Same as Dropbox, SugarSync doesn’t work with calendars and contacts.

-Google Drive is probably the most convenient cloud storage that works well with Mac and Android files.
+Google Drive is probably the most convenient cloud storage that works well with Mac OS X and Android files.
 It doesn't just upload files, it also works with contacts and calendars.

 Thank you for reading through our list of the best apps to synchronize Android with Mac.
 Choose the one that works well for your needs and enjoy having everything up-to-date!